phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 Let's go through it step by step: First, the CPU follows the recursive entry on the level 4 table and thinks that it reaches a level 3 table.
 Then it follows the recursive entry again and thinks that it reaches a level 2 table.
 But in reality, it is still on the level 4 table.
 When the CPU now follows a different entry, it lands on a level 3 table but thinks it is already on a level 1 table.
 So while the next entry points at a level 2 table, the CPU thinks that it points to the mapped frame, which allows us to read and write the level 2 table.

 Accessing the tables of levels 3 and 4 works in the same way.
 For accessing the level 3 table, we follow the recursive entry three times, tricking the CPU into thinking it is already on a level 1 table.
 Then we follow another entry and reach a level 3 table, which the CPU treats as a mapped frame.
-For accessing the level 4 table itself, we just follow the recursive entry four times until the CPU treats the level 4 table itself as mapped frame (in blue in the graphic below).
+For accessing the level 4 table itself, we just follow the recursive entry four times until the CPU treats the level 4 table itself as the mapped frame (in blue in the graphic below).

 ![The same 4-level page hierarchy with the following 3 arrows: "Step 0" from CR4 to level 4 table, "Steps 1,2,3" from level 4 table to level 4 table, and "Step 4" from level 4 table to level 3 table.
 In blue the alternative "Steps 1,2,3,4" arrow from level 4 table to level 4 table.](recursive-page-table-access-level-3.png)